-You can tell a student grade level by the color of the emblem on her uniform.
+You can tell a student grade level by the color of the lanyard and the emblem on her uniform.

 This uniform style, with blue woolen jumper and long-sleeved collared white blouse, was instituted in 1923 with only minor changes since.
 Saddle shoes, or "funkies," were briefly mandatory in the 1970's and 1980's.

 All the diocesan schools had the same basic uniform in different colors with different school emblems.

 The picture is of a Catholic Girls' High School uniform from 1929.

 Mickey Mouse was born at Disney in 1928.
 Two years later, in search of a mascot, Sister Regina asked Walt Disney to allow Mickey to be used as Hallahan's mascot.
 Permission was granted.